 Cancer Research UK (CRUK)

-All funding applications to Cancer Research UK (CRUK) require a Data Sharing Plan, and those applying to the Population Research Committee must follow their template.
+All funding applications to CRUK require a Data Sharing Plan, and those applying to the Population Research Committee must follow their template.
 Those applying to other committees are encouraged to structure their plans according to the guidance on the CRUK website.

 Engineering and Physical Sciences Research Council (EPSRC)

-If you are funded by the EPSRC please see our separate guidance page on the EPSRC Research Data Expectations and how to comply with the expectations.
+If you are funded by EPSRC please see our separate guidance page on EPSRC Research Data Expectations and how to comply with the expectations.

 Published research papers should include a short statement (a Data Access Statement) describing how supporting research data should be accessed.
 We have guidance available on how to write a Data Access Statement if you are not sure.

-Whilst you do not have to provide a Data Management Plan as part of applying for EPSRC funding they do require that one exists for projects which are producing data.
+Whilst you do not have to provide a Data Management Plan as part of applying for EPSRC funding, the Council does require that one exists for projects which are producing data.